gortizsa/tesis/README.md

-# tesis
+# Thesis Gian - UCV Tenth°

-This application was generated using JHipster 6.3.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.3.1](https://www.jhipster.tech/documentation-archive/v6.3.1).
+This application is being created for research purposes

-## Development
+## Development & Technologies used for the project research:

 Before you can build this project, you must install and configure the following dependencies on your machine: